What does the day look like?

 How will RBC use the funds raised?

-Most of the funds raised will go to groceries or Shoppers gift cards for families referred to us.
+Most of the funds raised will go to groceries or grocery story gift cards for families referred to us.
 Another smaller amount will go toward scholarships to high school seniors for their perseverance through difficult circumstances to help them realize their dream of going to college.
 Any remaining amount will be used to fund scholarships for RBC students who need help to participate in upcoming youth events (like Summer Camp and Winter Retreat).